Zahara & Kesha Weeks

 Researcher

-The NHLBI-led Cure Sickle Cell Initiative fosters a collaborative, patient-focused research environment that identifies and supports the most promising and innovative gene therapies to cure sickle cell disease.
-To that end, NHLBI engages patients, families, advocates, and researchers from academia and the pharmaceutical industry, to leverage resources.
+The NHLBI-led Cure Sickle Cell Initiative has identified and supported the most promising and innovative gene therapies to cure sickle cell disease.
+To that end, NHLBI has engaged patients, families, advocates, and researchers from academia and the pharmaceutical industry, to leverage resources.
 The Initiative’s support is in addition to NHLBI’s broader sickle cell disease research investment that aims to improve the lives of people living with sickle cell disease.

 CureSCi activities extend beyond the implementation of clinical trials, and leadership is working to address related areas that impact patients.
 For example, efforts are focused on safety and risks, addressing long-term follow up related to SCD gene therapies, best practices to evaluate patient readiness and resilience for gene therapy trials, mental health needs of the community, and cost effectiveness of gene therapies, among others.